hrydgard/ppsspp-site/docs/getting-started/installing-games-android.md

 ---
 position: 5
 ---
-# How to move PSP games to your mobile device
+# How to transfer PSP games to your mobile device

 This guide requires a PC.

-First, make sure you have your games as ISO files.
+First, make sure you have your games as ISO (or CSO or CHD) files.
 See [How to get games](how-to-get-games) and [How to dump games](dumping-games).

 The following instructions apply identically for PPSSPP and PPSSPP Gold.

+## Universal method (requires wifi)

+This requires that your iOS or Android device, and the device where the games are, are connected to the same wifi network.
+Additionally, this only works from PPSSPP 1.20 and upwards.

+1. On the Games tab, make sure you are in the folder where you want to put games.

+2. Click the Upload button (it has a folder with an up arrow on it).

+3. Follow the on-screen instructions.
+   You will be asked to go to a specific URL on the device that you want to copy files from.
+You will get a simple web interface where you can upload ISO files.

+4. Use the web interface to upload your ISO files.
+Done!

 ## Android